 If you are preparing to go on the Camino, check out these great resources:

-- Hear about walking the Camino solo from me and four other female pilgrims
+- Hear about walking the Camino solo and get inspiration to commit to your trip.

 - Get an epic reading list of 31 books on the Camino.